 Sainsbury's '1914' (2014)

-Ahead, see all of the Christmas adverts that made the UK's top five favourite picks.
+Ahead, see all of the Christmas adverts that made the UK's top five favourite picks in 2019.